mramshaw/pubsub/README.md

 Published messages may (or may not) be specified for retention.

+If specified, the message is saved by the broker as the last known good value for the specific topic.

+When a new client subscribes to a topic, they receive the last message that is retained on that topic.

 ## ZeroMQ

 Unusually, [ZeroMQ](http://zeromq.org/) is more of a protocol than middleware.
 Think sockets on steroids.